JoeBaxendale/project-3b/project-3b-frontend/READMEBlackBox.md

 ### Add New Bar

-//Short explanation saying you can set the labels of the draggable bars to vary between different domains of work in the `SvelteGantAddBar` component.
+//Short explanation saying you can set the labels of the new bar types to vary between different domains of work in the `SvelteGantAddBar` component.

 ```javascript